 2. Medieval Defensive Walls

 Over 4 miles of walls were erected in the 13th century.
-Unfortunately many miles of walls were destroyed in the 20th century to make way for urban expansion. *silently cries* But you can still have a beautiful walk along those that remain, and marvel at the surviving ramparts, and towers.
+Unfortunately much was destroyed in the 20th century to make way for urban expansion. *silently cries* But you can still have a beautiful walk along those that remain, and marvel at the surviving ramparts, and towers.

 3. Fort Bellcroix/US Army Monument

 During World War II, the Battle of Metz lasted for three months from September to December of 1944.
-The U.S. and Germany suffered a large but unknown number of casualties in the prolonged battle before the U.S. successfully drove the Germans out.
+Both the U.S. and Germany suffered a large but unknown number of casualties in the prolonged battle before the U.S. successfully drove the Germans out.

 The park is located on the other side of the Seille which you can access via the bridge right next to the Porte des Allemands.
 It’s about a 20 minute walk to the marker.